beginning of content

 In the 24 hours after a nosebleed, you should try to avoid:

-You should avoid rubbing or picking the inside of your nose.
+Avoid rubbing or picking the inside of your nose.

-You may find that you get more nosebleeds in winter when the air is dryer.
+You may find that you get more nosebleeds in winter when the air is drier.
 Try using a humidifier in your home to help moisten the air.
 Saline spray and saline nasal gel may also help.

 Resources and support